 Your Lynx Software program is licensed to the computer it is originally installed on.
 However, occasionally there is a need to move your Lynx Software program from one computer to another.
-Perhaps you are upgrading your computer hardware, restructuring your computer/cash register network, or have had a computer crash of some sort and need to get your software going again.
+Perhaps you are upgrading your computer hardware, restructuring your computer/POS network, or have had a computer crash of some sort and need to get your software going again.

 Install the Software and Copy the Database

 The first step is to install the same, or later, version of the software on to the new PC.
 Here are 3 important points to consider when installing the Lynx Software program you want to use on a new computer:

 - If the new computer has a different operating system to your old PC, make sure you check that the Lynx Software version you are installing is compatible with the operating system:

 - Note: Windows 10 support was added in Uniwell Lynx & SharpLynx v6